KlausJackson/DataStructures_Algorithms/README.md

     - Analyzing network traffic and detecting anomalies.

+### Tree
-### Tree : a hierarchical data structure that consists of a root node, parent nodes, and child nodes, with each node having zero or more child nodes.
+A hierarchical data structure that consists of a root node, parent nodes, and child nodes, with each node having zero or more child nodes.

 * Common Algorithms and Problems
     - Tree traversal: Preorder, inorder, postorder, level-order.